 Agree with our rating?

 Founded in 2004, TouchSuite is a Boca Raton, Florida-based merchant account provider that provides a proprietary POS system called TouchSuite Restaurant alongside Poynt, Quickbooks POS, and Clover solutions.
 According to the company’s website, it also offers QuickBooks POS payment processing, small business loans, online invoicing, local SEO, and e-commerce gateways.
-Most recently, the company invested in Grubbrr, a self-ordering kiosk that supports EMV, NFC, and swipe payments.
+The company also invested in Grubbrr, a self-ordering kiosk that supports EMV, NFC, and swipe payments.
 TouchSuite also appears to provide merchant accounts through a DBA called American Bancard, LLC, which has the same address as TouchSuite.
 In 2018, TouchSuite acquired Alpine Payment Systems.
-TouchSuite’s POS system does not appear to integrate with third-party processors, meaning that merchants will need to switch to TouchSuite’s credit card processor in order to accept payments.
+TouchSuite’s POS system does not appear to integrate with third-party processors, meaning that businesses will need to switch to TouchSuite’s credit card processor in order to accept payments.

 TouchSuite Point of Sale

 TouchSuite offers point-of-sale solutions in three varieties.
 The first is their proprietary TouchSuite POS system, which is particularly designed for restaurants.
 It offers restaurant-specific features such as table layout design, delivery driver information, tracking of product waste, overtime tracking, drink chips, combo detection, phone reporting, drawer calculation, on-the-fly price changes, and scheduling.
 The second POS system the company offers is the GRUBBRR self-service kiosk.
 These are touchscreen menus that allow customers to order on their own, and the backing software offers many of the same customization and reporting features of the TouchSuite restaurant POS.
-The final option from TouchSuite is the popular Clover POS system, which is typically used in retail settings and which comes in a variety of options, including terminals, mobile solutions, wireless swipers, and tabletop swipers.
+The final option from TouchSuite is the popular Clover POS system, which is typically used in retail settings and comes in a variety of options, including terminals, mobile solutions, wireless swipers, and tabletop swipers.

 TouchSuite offers payment processing services that allow businesses to accept all major credit cards, including Visa, Mastercard, American Express, and Discover.
 With TouchSuite, businesses can accept payments in-store, online, and on-the-go using their mobile devices.
 TouchSuite’s payment processing solutions are advanced, fast, and secure.